AdemijubeVictoria/City-General-Hospital-Operational-Performance-Analysis-/README.md

 1. Open `City  General Hospital Analytics Dashboard.xlsx` in Excel
 2. Enable content (if prompted) to allow Pivot Tables and slicers to work
 3. Use slicers to filter by Gender, Age group Test result.
-4. Refer to `CITY HOSPITAL OPERATIONAL PERFORMANCE ANALYSIS.pptx` for a summary of insights and recommended actions
+4. Refer to `CITY HOSPITAL OPERATIONAL PERFORMANCE ANALYSIS.pdf` for a summary of insights and recommended actions

  ---